 The recipient's (beneficiary's) details.
 This includes the recipient's bank, bank account number, address, name and contact details.
 This may include an IBAN or SWIFT code.

 Transfer details.
 This includes the amount, the reason for the transfer, the currencies, the date and any other information the bank requests.

 Cheaper alternatives to telegraphic transfers

-Check out some of the ones below to see if you can find a better deal.
+Check out some money transfer services below to see if you can find a better deal.

 Andrew Munro is the global cryptocurrency editor at Finder.
 After previously writing about insurance and other areas, he now covers the latest developments in digital assets and blockchain and works on Finder's comprehensive range of guides to help people understand cryptocurrency.

 Global Reach will match any competitor's exchange rates.
 Conditions apply.